Breast Cancer Screenings & Treatments at Southcoast Health

 Breast cancer is the second most common cancer affecting American women after skin cancer.
 Each year in the United States, about 230,000 women find out they have breast cancer.
 Because this cancer is so common, it’s important that you regularly get screened for breast cancer so that in a case of a diagnosis you can begin your treatment plan immediately.
-Southcoast Health provides various screening and treatment services to help you or your loved ones deal with breast cancer, wherever you are on your journey.
+It is our promise at Southcoast Health to provide you with expert, compassionate and comprehensive caner care in southeastern Massachusetts and Rhode island.
+We provide various screening and treatment services to help you or your loved ones deal with breast cancer, wherever you are on your journey.

 Breast cancer occurs when malignant cells form in the breast tissue.
 There are many different types of breast cancer:

 - Paget disease of the nipple, Phyllodes tumor and angiosarcoma are less common types of breast cancer that are considered inflammatory.

 The type of breast cancer you are diagnosed with is determined by cancer screening tests.
 Your doctor will also run tests to see if the cancer has spread beyond the breast.
 Depending on the breast cancer screening results, your doctor will come up with the best treatment plan for you.

 Breast Cancer Risk Factors